 While it is always best to check with your local recycling program for their requirements, here is what can be recycled and what cannot be recycled in the city of Seattle.

 Can recycle: The outer paper label of our chocolate bars, light cardboard boxes, shipping boxes, and clean candy and cup inner cardboards trays.

 Cannot recycle: Inner foil wrapper of our chocolate bars and the flexible plastic wrap of our candy and cups.

 Compostable: Our packing peanuts are water-soluble!
 Since they are made of corn starch, you can actually eat them too, but we don’t suggest it.

 What are you doing to reduce your environmental impact?

 We have been exploring alternative packaging solutions that will reduce our impact but maintain our quality standards.
-In May of 2019, we took active steps towards sustainable packaging by joining OSC2 and creating realistic goals for our packaging transitions.
+We took active steps towards sustainable packaging by joining OSC2 in 2019 and creating realistic goals for our packaging transitions.

 How can I upcycle your packaging?

 Gift Boxes: When we redesigned our gift boxes, we decided to create a box that people would want to save.
 We have heard people reuse them for future gifts and for storage purposes - like their chocolate stash!

 Foil Wrapper: We love creating a simple origami bookmark.